enkidevs/curriculum/javascript/ecmascript-2015/spread-map-set-math/set-data-structure.md

 ---
 ## Content

-Set is a new data structure in ES6 that will only store unique values.
+Set is a data structure that only stores unique values.

 ```javascript
 var mySet = new Set();